usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 This will also update `uv.lock` if it's being used.

+## Using [just] as task runner

+The project includes a `justfile` to be invoked using [just] to simplify common tasks.
+Run `just` with no options to see available commands.

 ## ipykernel

-The environments created by nox `dev`, or running `make install-kernel`, will try to add meaningful display names for ipykernel.
+The environments created by nox `dev`, or running `just install-kernel`, will try to add meaningful display names for ipykernel.
 These are installed at the user level.
 To cleanup the kernels (meaning, removing installed kernels that point to a removed environment), You can use the script